MasabBinZia/MasabBinZia/README.md

 - 👀 I’m interested in software development
 - 🌱 I’m currently learning ReactJs, NodeJs,Tailwind.
 - Learned HTML5, CSS, BootStrap and Javascript.
+- Also Learned C# With Oop and Asp.net with Mvc and Entity Framework.
 - 💞️ I’m looking to collaborate on web based project.
 - 📫 How to reach me ...
 - masabmbz5@gmail.com